Asperger/sorter/README.md

   "m" for merge sort.
   "h" for heap sort.
   "q" for quick sort.
-  "b" for bubble sort
+  "b" for bubble sort.

 Output:
   A text file with all the words sorted in alphabetical order and showing the sequential order of every word in input file.
 Ignoring all non-alphabetic character.
 Using space or newline as seperation of words.
+If everything is fine, there will be a message on the command line saying "Sorting complete."
+It will also show the time cost on the command line.